 How Imaginet’s Business Productivity Practice Delivers a Project

 Now, at this point, the project kicks off.
 I’ve generally already met with key project team members (owners, stakeholders, etc) via the pre-sales process.
 During project kick-off, you get to meet the rest of the members of my team assigned to your project and our Engagement Manager.
-The Engagement Manager will be your main contact point for setting up meetings, discussing project status and budget burn, that sort of high-level project info.
-Through me, you’ll be introduced to at least a Project Lead, and depending on the size of the project, an additional consultant or two.
-By the end of the Kick Off Meeting, we will have defined or started to plan the following:
+The Engagement Manager will be your main contact point for setting up meetings, discussing project status and budget burn, and that sort of high-level project info.
+Through me, you’ll be introduced to at least a Project Lead and, depending on the size of the project, an additional consultant or two.
+By the end of the Kick-Off Meeting, we will have defined or started to plan the following: